comuilleoir/COVID-Sentiment/README.md

   ![Tweets per Emotion per topic](https://github.com/comuilleoir/COVID-Sentiment/blob/main/Project%20Images/Tweets%20per%20emotion%20per%20topic.png)

-## Conclusion and Future Work
+## Limitations and Future Work
-- **Conclusion:** The study provides a comprehensive view of public sentiment and discussions on Twitter during the late stages of COVID-19.
+- **Language Bias**: The current dataset is limited to English-language tweets, which may not represent the global sentiment accurately.
-- **Future Work:** Future research could focus on multi-lingual sentiment analysis and real-time monitoring of public opinion on various topics.
+- **Future Directions**: Future iterations could include multi-language support, incorporating more advanced sentiment analysis techniques, and expanding the dataset to cover a wider range of topics and timeframes.